What are supermarkets doing about plastic?

 Try as we might, it’s virtually impossible to avoid plastic packaging – and nowhere more so than at the supermarket.

-Experts believe UK supermarkets create about 800,000 tonnes of plastic every year.
+Experts believe UK supermarkets create around 800,000 tonnes of plastic every year.
 But the exact amount is a closely guarded secret.

 Plastic food packaging serves a number of important purposes – it helps protect food from damage, it helps it last longer and it makes food more visually appealing for consumers.
-And these are all important for reducing food waste.
+These are all important for reducing food waste.